-1. Identify the LEP Communities in your area
+1. Identify the LEP Communities in your area.

-Assess the number of proportion of LEP persons from each language group within service area to determine appropriate language assistance services.
+Assess the number or proportion of persons with LEP from each language group within service area to determine appropriate language assistance services.

 2. Determine the frequency with which LEP persons encounter the program.